vsheg/intermediate-ml/03-nonlinear/01-nonlinear-ls.typ

   tb - bold(epsilon))^2 -> min_bold(beta)
 $

-#note[The method is a second-order approximation method, providing fast convergence and slightly
+#margin[The method is a second-order approximation method, providing fast convergence and slightly
   inferior accuracy compared to the Newton–Raphson method.]